How AI is Revolutionizing Customer Engagement

 Preparing for the Future

 AI in customer engagement will keep evolving.
 My two cents: build for adaptability.
-Prioritize modular architectures, keep an eye on multimodal interfaces (voice + text + visual), and cultivate a team culture that treats AI as a strategic capability, not a line item.
+Prioritize modular architectures, keep an eye on multimodal customer interfaces (voice + text + visual), and cultivate a team culture that treats AI as a strategic capability, not a line item.
 Trends shift.
 You want systems and people that can shift with them.